CsClown/MemoryGame/README.md

 # Testing

 For testing the application, I used manual testing and external validators.
-External testing are a part of a separate testing [file](/TESTING.md).
+More detail in the [TESTING.md](/TESTING.md).

 ### Manual testing
   - I used manual testing throughout the whole development phase of the project.
 Mainly: